apisnetworks/apiscp-docs/docs/site/email/understanding-message-failures/index.md

 ### Relaying denied

-**Explanation:** when mail passes through a server, one of three things must happen: (1) the client sending mail must be [authenticated](https://kb.apiscp.com/e-mail/unable-send-e-mail/) with the server usually by sending a [login/password](https://kb.apiscp.com/e-mail/accessing-e-mail/ "Accessing e-mail"), (2) the receiving server must be configured to know its the final destination for the recipient, _or_ (3) the receiving server must be configured to pass the message off to another server en route to its final destination.
+**Explanation:** when mail passes through a server, one of three things must happen: (1) the client sending mail must be [authenticated](https://kb.apnscp.com/e-mail/unable-send-e-mail/) with the server usually by sending a [login/password](https://kb.apnscp.com/e-mail/accessing-e-mail/), (2) the receiving server must be configured to know its the final destination for the recipient, _or_ (3) the receiving server must be configured to pass the message off to another server en route to its final destination.
 If any of these conditions are not met, it is construed as an unapproved "relay", which is _case #3_ without proper configuration.

 1. Sample (case #2, recipient end is improperly configured as reported by _Remote-MTA_):

-    Reporting-MTA: dns; augend.apiscp.com
+    Reporting-MTA: dns; augend.apnscp.com
     X-Postfix-Queue-ID: CA05A216020E
     X-Postfix-Sender: rfc822; Arrival-Date: Fri, 2 Jan 2015 07:15:58 -0500 (EST)
     Final-Recipient: rfc822; information@somedomain.com